Management of Acute, Chronic and Complicated Ear Infections

-Ear infections in dogs and cats occur most commonly secondary to a foreign body (e.g. grass seed) or allergy and less likely to a polyp or tumor.
+Ear infections in dogs and cats most commonly occur as a result of a foreign body (e.g. grass seed) or allergy.
+Other potential causes include polyps or tumours.
 Chronic and complicated ear infections can extend to the middle and inner ears.
-Dogs and cats with inner ear disease often present with nauseousness, inappetance, loss of balance and head tilt.
-These more severe ear infections often involve antibiotic resistant bacterial organisms.
+Dogs and cats with inner ear disease often present with nausea, loss of appetite, loss of balance, and head tilt.
+These more severe ear infections often involve antibiotic-resistant bacterial organisms.

-If we suspect your pet may have middle or inner ear disease, we can organise for advanced imaging using computed tomography (CT) or magnetic resonance imaging (MRI) to evaluate these structures.
+If middle or inner ear disease is suspected, advanced imaging using computed tomography (CT) or magnetic resonance imaging (MRI) can be performed to evaluate these structures.

-We also have extensive experience in formulating a treatment plan for your pet with multidrug resistant bacterial ear infections.
+The dermatologists at WAVES have extensive experience in formulating treatment plans for animals with multidrug-resistant bacterial ear infections.